jetty/jetty.project/jetty-osgi/test-jetty-osgi/README.txt

 INFO, WARN and TRACE are known to work.

-To set the logging level for the jetty logs use the normal jetty logging system property:
+To set the logging level for the jetty logs edit the src/test/resources/jetty-logging.properties to set the logging level you want and rerun your tests.

-   mvn -Dorg.eclipse.jetty.LEVEL=[log level]

 The usual jetty logging levels apply.